Demo - Exploring the TPC-DS Dataset

 The Model

-We mentioned earlier that we had a model defined that was lettings us run these queries.
-Let's peek below the hood.
-Modeling is the heart and "art" of Trilogy; defining names and relationships that enable intuitive access to data.
+Modeling is the heart and art of Trilogy—it’s where we define names and relationships that enable intuitive access to data.

-A model describes the relationships between Trilogy concepts and the underlying data.
-It is a contract that can be used to generate queries.
+A model defines the relationship between Trilogy concepts and the underlying data.
+It acts as a contract to generate queries.

 import item as item;